keu/docs/cloud/security.md

 The Astronomer Cloud architecture is secure by default, using encryption in transit, encryption at rest, strong cryptographic protocols, authentication, and role-based access control for authorization to your data pipelines, with a host of flexible and secure connectivity options to your critical data sources.

-Astronomer Cloud uses a shared responsibility model, where security and compliance is a shared responsibility between Astronomer, Astronomer Cloud customers, and public cloud providers.

 ## Shared Responsibility Model